srazam/MachineLearningTeamProject/README.md

 - short_trip_flag = Check if the distance is less than 100
 - long_trip_flag  = Check if the number of days is greater than or equal to 5
-- high_daily_cost_flag = Check if the daily cost (the receipt total / days) is greater than 150 Since we selected random forest for the model, we looked at the feature importances when it was initially trained.
+- high_daily_cost_flag = Check if the daily cost (the receipt total / days) is greater than 150 Since we selected gradient boosting for the model, we looked at the feature importances when it was initially trained.
 It was found that total_receipts_amount, miles_traveled, and trip_duration_days was the most important (from greatest to least) and the least important features (almost zero) was high_daily_cost_flag and short_trip_flag.
 Therefore, the following features were used in the final model:
 - miles_traveled
 - trip_duration_days
 - total_receipts_amount